s-amberg/cpla/README.md

 ## Lecture Plan and Resources

-There is a [SwitchTube channel](https://tube.switch.ch/channels/2a2692d0) that contains lecture videos for remote learning.
+**Videos:** There is a [SwitchTube channel](https://tube.switch.ch/channels/2a2692d0) that contains lecture videos for remote learning.

 | Week | Lecture                | Exercise                                                                                | Topics                                                 | Remarks        |
 |------|------------------------|-----------------------------------------------------------------------------------------|--------------------------------------------------------|----------------|